Sneedd/Example.EntityAutoMapper/readme.md

 This example allows to create dynamic entities including mapping for the Entity Framework Core while the entities are only interfaces.

-The (not perfect) benchmark shows a small overhead due to additional methods and much more casts.
+The (not perfect) benchmark shows a small overhead due to additional method calls and much more casts.

 ## Benchmark result